Advertiser Disclosure

 Final Thoughts

 Planning a trip to Australia in style just got easier, thanks to award availability in the newest American Airlines business class.
-Flights are available nonstop from Dallas to Brisbane in November and December, including multiple seats on several dates.
+Flights are available nonstop from Dallas to Brisbane between November and March, including multiple seats on several dates.

 Stella Shon's image